The Atlas of Ophthalmology is a pictorial documentation

 areas of the world.
 We would also like to show histopathological

 pictures to provide a better understanding of the disease.

 Please provide either slides or digital pictures with a resolution

 close to 2000 pixels per inch.
 Submit the pictures via the submission process of this atlas

 or via e-mail to: Verlag ONJOPH.COM, Georg Michelson, M.D., Henkestr.91, 91052 Erlangen, Germany 45,

 Each submitter will be given credit.
 It is important, however,

 that previously published pictures have permission for republication

 from the publisher and the senior author.

-1. Pictures can be reproduced with permission of the editor.
+1. Pictures can be reproduced with permission of the publisher and editor.